-Charge Letter):: The Charged Student, or Student Organization, or Greek the hearing, unless waived by the student, or shortened in the case of an Interim Suspension..
+Charge Letter): The Charged Student, or Student Organization, or Greek Organization will be given a Written Noticewritten notice of the Charges no less than five (5) Business Days prior to the hearing, unless waived by the student, or shortened in the case of an Interim Suspension...
 The Written e.
-Notice Charge Letter will include the following:
+NoticeCharge Letter will include the following: